Rajil1213/nestjs/README.md

 # NestJS Masterclass

-Contains course work for NestJS based on the Udemy Course by Stephen Grider.
+Contains course work for NestJS based on [this Udemy Course by Stephen Grider](https://www.udemy.com/course/nestjs-the-complete-developers-guide/).

 Each project is on a separate branch.